rekloud/tinvois-parser/Readme.md

 ## What else it can do

 * I added also endpoints for detecting edges of paper in the image and also making bird view of the document using the edges.
+See the  [example jupyter notebook](./examples/try%20endpoints.ipynb) for an example.

 ## Acknowledgements